konradnogalski/Noterious-Cornell/README.md

 The app is available [here](https://noterious-cornell.herokuapp.com).
 It was deployed using [Heroku](www.heroku.com) and [mongoDb Atlas](https://www.mongodb.com/cloud/atlas).

-If you have any suggestions (especially regarding code improvement), just let me know.
+If you have any suggestions (especially regarding code improvement), contact me at my email address: konradnogalski@gmail.com.